The things we fear most in organizations

 Margaret Wheatley, American Organizational Author, (1944)

-Though there is an endless variation to working with groups of people, there are commonalities that have proved themselves to me over time:
+There is endless variation involved in working with groups of people, but there are also commonalities that have proved themselves over time:

 Mosh Pit, Square Dance, or Something In Between

-When a large group of people try to move together they will either adopt or invent 'rules of engagement'.
-It's leadership's job to call the right dance to fit the music, dancers, and occasion.
+When a group of people move together, they must adopt or invent 'rules of engagement'.
+It's the leader's job to call the right dance for the music, dancers, and occasion.

 The Creator of the Picture Controls Perception

-If you are the person that frames up a problem/scenario/situation, then you are also the person that controls how people see it.
+If you are the person that frames up a problem or situation, then you are also the person that controls how others will see it.
 This can give you great leverage in driving a solution.